Graham913/G-Hog-mapper-notebook/README.md

 ### Treads are fully printed and work with both motors to move the chassis in either direction and can rotate.

-The robot is fully functional now, minus the camera

-### Video of our robot doing such
+The robot is fully functional now, minus the camera.
+A video of our robot doing such is below

 <img src="images/ezgif.com-optimize.gif" width="400">